spectrum70/opencf/README.md

 mcf5282 has:
 64KB internal SRAM
-RAMBAR is the internal SRAM address, can be set as 0x20000000 fo 0x2fff0000
+RAMBAR is the internal SRAM address, can be set as 0x20000000 to 0x2fff0000

-SDRAM is at

 $ sudo ./opencf
 opencf 0.90(alpha) starting